hbc/NGS_Data_Analysis_Course/sessionV/lessons/04_peak_calling_macs.md

 **Input file options**

-* `-t`: This is the only REQUIRED parameter for MACS.
-If you have more than one alignment files, you can specify them as `-t A B C`.
-MACS will pool up all these files together
+* `-t`: This is the only REQUIRED parameter for MACS
 * `-c`: The control or mock data file
 * `-f`: format of input file; Default is "AUTO" which will allow MACS to decide the format automatically.
 * `-g`: mappable genome size which is defined as the genome size which can be sequenced; some precompiled parameters provided.